Robert A. Winn Excellence in Clinical Trials: Career Development Award (Winn CDA)

 Mentorship is a critical aspect of the Winn CDA.
 Mentors provide guidance on career and professional development with a particular focus on challenges, opportunities, and strategies for researchers from underserved backgrounds.
 Through this process, mentors will share personal experiences that have influenced their career pathways.

-It is estimated that clinical trial activities will comprise 75% of a mentor’s activities.
 Mentors will engage scholars in actively conducting an existing clinical trial and provide exposure to all aspects of clinical trial administration and implementation.
-The remaining 25% of mentors’ focus will be on career, personal, and professional mentoring.
+It is estimated that the mentorship will consist of 75% clinical trial activities and the remaining 25% of mentors’ focus will be on career, personal, and professional mentoring.

 Mentor/scholar interaction requirements include at least four meetings per month, of which three will be related to clinical trial research related activities.